Selina-Khatun/event-management/README.md

 ### 5. Our website  are accessible and fully functional on mobile devices.

-  - - - -  # Website name  : event management
+  - - - -  # Website name  : Wedding House
+## Type: Event Management Application

    * # live site :